 Live · Non-Custodial · 100% Open Source

-The Monero wallet that
+The Monero web wallet that

 lives in your browser.